😐Monthly costs for one person with rent: $2,043 in Germany versus $914 in Malaysia.

 Where are groceries and transport cheaper: Germany or Malaysia?

-Malaysia is simply cheaper day-to-day: lower food prices, cheaper commutes, smaller household bills.
+Day-to-day life is simply cheaper in Malaysia: lower food prices, cheaper commutes, smaller household bills.
 Over time, those daily savings make a real difference to your monthly budget and ability to put money away.

 How do rents compare between Germany and Malaysia?

-Rent in Germany beats Malaysia across the board, especially in major cities.
+Rent in Germany is consistently higher than in Malaysia across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-In Malaysia, $1,500 covers most cities easily.
-In Germany, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Malaysia, $1,500 covers most cities easily; in Germany it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

-How do I choose between living in Germany and Malaysia?
+How do I choose between living in Germany and in Malaysia?